 When it comes to meeting new people and improving your chances of meeting a potential partner, I believe the 5-second rule can make a difference in your life and your relationship status.

-If you’re interested to find out more, watch the video below of Mel Robbins explaining the theory and try out the 5-second rule for yourself.
+If you’re interested to find out more, watch the video below where Mel Robbins explains the theory and try out the 5-second rule for yourself.

 Click the play button below to watch Mel Robbin’s TEDx talk.